SamuelWhitton/natural-daina/README.md

 ## Rising and Falling Generics
 = can always change generic between equivalent type (e.g. [e] and [[e]/[e]]) = can inheritance of non rising or falling generic allow adding rising/falling generic?
-= different to lambda generics
+= different to method generics
 = disjoint types, lambdas instantiating the generics
 = lambda parent and child types when rising and falling generics are involved = inheriting from parents with generics